mouhdjouab/skima/README.md

 # SkiMa - Job Matching Platform

 SkiMa is web api that connects job seekers with employers through a smart matching algorithm based on skills, experience, and preferences.
-The platform features geolocation mapping of job postings, and JWT-based authentication for user security.
+The api features geolocation mapping of job postings, and JWT-based authentication for user security.

 ## Features
 - **Job Matching Algorithm**: Recommends jobs to seekers based on skills and experience.